javor454/balancer/README.md

 In any case, the balancer must ensure that the number of requests in process at any given time equals the provided limit of the server, aka we never can over-utilise the server, but we also don't want to under-utilise it.

+## Single Client Balancer
+Serves only one client at a time, other clients are enqueued.
+As soon as the client is done, he must deregister himself for the next client in the queue to be served.
+If there is no client in the queue, the balancer will wait for a client to register.
+In case the client is not active for 1 minute, he will be deregistered automatically.